jssql1234/docs-sqlacc/docs/usage/production/setup.md

     2. Create your finished goods item and assign raw materials.

-        i. assigned stock group, enter based UOM, ref cost and ref price.
+        1. assigned stock group, enter based UOM, ref cost and ref price.

-        ii. go to the BOM tab, choose this product as a BOM item, and assign all the raw materials, quantity needed.
+        2. go to the BOM tab, choose this product as a BOM item, and assign all the raw materials, quantity needed.

         Location is the Raw Materials kept and deducted from which warehouse.